 - Divert people away from formal systems The Edinburgh Study of Youth Transitions and Crime has consistently demonstrated that access to community activities, education, youth work and other diversionary opportunities have greater potential to prevent further episodes of offending compared to the stigmatising and labelling environment of court or a Children's Hearing.
 Such resources must be adequately funded and resourced however, a point explicitly made by McAra and McVie (2018, 2022) and Bateman (2020). - Address underlying needs Reflecting the adversities that children in conflict with the law have faced (Schlesinger, 2018) (see Section 5), DfP should address those needs which contribute to them coming into conflict with the law.
-It should also provide opportunities for the participant to access supports which can attend to other needs such as housing, health and employment. - Avoid net-widening Gillon (2018) has highlighted the risk of net-widening within diversionary practice (namely EEI).
+It should also provide opportunities for the participant to access supports which can attend to other needs such as housing, health and employment.
+Mooney, Coulter, Bunting, and Montgomery (2024) argue that DfP can be a conduit to addressing complex needs, but joint work between services is essential in order to achieve this.

+- Avoid net-widening Gillon (2018) has highlighted the risk of net-widening within diversionary practice (namely EEI).
 Similar concerns in relation to DfP have been voiced by Robertson (2017), who found that DfP was utilised inappropriately on occasion.
 Adherence to guidance, adoption of universal supports, and pushing back against the clamour to 'do something' may all be steps to avoid the net-widening effect that leads an otherwise benevolent system to have unintended consequences (Gillon, 2018).
 Support via universal services should be sought, rather than sustained contact with formal justice services. - Relationships with partner agencies Identifying suitable cases for DfP often relies on positive relationships between the various actors in the diversionary chain (Maglione et al., 2020).
 As such, developing contact and rapport between practitioners from Police Scotland, COPFS, third sector and social work services will enable fluid and open communication that highlights challenges and opportunities for effective and appropriate diversionary interventions.
 Designated 'diversion champions' within each of these services as suggested by Benbow (2019) may be one way of achieving this, and of raising the profile of the approach. - Respect and uphold human rights Mindful that those under the gaze of the criminal justice system have often faced multiple difficulties which prevent them from having their human rights realised (Lightowler, 2020), effective and ethical practice in DfP ought to address this inequity (Smith, 2021).
+Importantly, Charles, Hampson, Case, and Brown (2024) note that children's right to participate should be borne in mind.
 Respecting and upholding rights in this context will bring Scotland closer to aligning with a range of international agreements we are already party to, including UNCRC compliance.